Golden Lion Tamarin

 Between 1984 and 2000, 159 Golden Lion Tamarins were released into the Poço das Antas reserve, then into small areas of nearby private forests, in a project involving more than 100 zoos around the world.
 Twenty years later, the number of descendants of the released tamarins was 589, divided into 87 groups.

-Today the total population of Golden Lion Tamarins is estimated to number more than 1,600, compared with less than 300 at the beginning of 1970.
+Today the total population of Golden Lion Tamarins is estimated to number about 3,700 individuals compared with less than 300 at the beginning of 1970.
 The extreme fragmentation and limited size of the Atlantic forest make further reintroductions impossible.
 Reforestation and the establishing of corridors, plus translocations (moving animals) now offer the best chance of long-term survival for the species.